internetarchive/dweb-mirror/USING.md

 If you click on the "Settings" button, it should bring up a page of settings to control Crawling.
 This page is still under development (as of June 2019).

-On here you will see a list of crawls, (currently just one).
+On here you will see a list of crawls.
 You should get useful information about status, any errors etc.
-Hitting `<<` will restart the crawl and `||` or `>' pause and resume, but note that any file already being downloaded will continue to do so.
+Hitting `<<` will restart the crawl and `||` or `>' pause and resume, but note that any file already being downloaded will continue to do so when you hit pause.
+Hitting `||` `<<` `<` will stop the current crawl, reset and retry, which is a good way to try again if, for example, you lost connection to the server part way through.

 ### Advanced crawling